Shrek 2: Video games

+Sequels and spin-offs

-Sequels and spin-offsShrek 2 has two sequels; they are Shrek the Third and Shrek Forever After.
+Shrek 2 was followed by two sequels; Shrek the Third was released on May 18, 2007, while Shrek Forever After was released on May 21, 2010.
+A fifth film is in development, releasing on June 30, 2027.

 A spin-off film Puss in Boots was released on October 28, 2011, and focuses on the character of Puss in Boots, who was introduced in this film.
-On November 6, 2018, it was reported by Variety that Chris Meledandri had been tasked to reboot both Shrek and Puss in Boots, with the original cast potentially returning.Puss in Boots: The Last Wish was released on December 21, 2022.
+On November 6, 2018, it was reported by Variety that Chris Meledandri had been tasked to reboot both Shrek and Puss in Boots, with the original cast potentially returning.
+Puss in Boots: The Last Wish was released on December 21, 2022.
 It is a sequel rather than a reboot.